-- 7. From the VLAN ID menu, select the ID for an existing VLAN. - 8.
+- 7. From the VLAN ID menu, type the VLAN ID for an existing VLAN or select the ID for an existing VLAN. - 8.
 From the Querier Election Participate Mode menu, select to enable or disable the querier election participate mode for IGMP snooping for the VLAN: - Disabled.
 If the switch detects another querier of the same version in the VLAN, the snooping querier moves to the non-querier state. - Enabled: The snooping querier participates in querier election, in which the lowest numbered IP address operates as the querier in that VLAN.
 The other querier moves to non-querier state.